dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc rsh $FIRST_GLUSTER_POD ls -ahl $BRICK_DIR

-What you see is the content of the brick directory of our postgres volume from within the CNS pod:
+What you see is the content of the brick directory from within the GlusterFS pod, which makes up 1 out of 3 copies of our postgres volume:

 ~~~~
 total 16K